-Also important in this respect is the Government's Town Centre First: A Policy Approach for Irish Towns (2022), which envisages Town Centre First (TCF) Plans as central to informing the future direction of towns and the priority investment interventions supported through TCF-aligned funding streams.
+Also important in this respect is the Government's Town Centre First: A Policy Approach for Irish Towns (2022), which policy envisages Town Centre First (TCF) plans as central to informing the future direction of towns and the priority investment interventions supported through TCF-aligned funding streams.

 The identification of intended sources of funding to facilitate, support or complement key regeneration projects, such as the recently announced Croí Cónaithe (Towns) Fund Scheme (2022), is a further land activation measure to be considered in the LAP.
-In this regard the Office notes that funding under the Urban Regeneration and Development Fund has been awarded for three projects in Clonmel, public realm and civic plaza improvements at Kickham Barracks, a Regional Sports hub and Kilsheelan Cluster Housing Serviced Sites.